-From the 1940s a quarry was established on the Blackhead site to mine the high quality basalt rock.
+site to mine the high quality basalt rock.
 These activities began in a modest way with small machinery and little visible effect on the profile of the headland; they continued operating in a minor and largely unnoticed way for 30-40 years.
-For the operator, the hardness of the rock was telling and quickly wore metal parts away on these simple machines.
+For the operator, the hardness of the rock was telling and quickly wore metal parts away on the simple machines.

-As mentioned, I first became aware of Black-

-head in the late 1960s.
+As mentioned, I first became aware of Blackhead in the late 1960s.
 I had joined the surf life saving club at Brighton, and would often be driven at hair raising speed down the long steep dirt road toward the distant ocean at Blackhead below before the road turned sharply to the right and carried us off to Brighton.
 Returning home, as we came over the hill, the headland filled the sky growing larger as we approached.

 As I moved from surf life saving to board riding, I became much more familiar with Blackhead.
-While the quarry was present at this point grinding up stone, there were three other environmental issues that came to my attention at this time.
+While the guarry was present at this point grinding up stone, there were three other environmental issues that came to my attention at this time.

 • In the late 1960s, Blackhead was used as a convenient industrial waste site, a place to burn the plastic insulation off piles of scrap copper wire.
-Large piles were often heaped up on the ocean side of the headland and burnt off sending surging fingers of orange red flame licking into the cool air and billowing black pillars of smoke reaching out to sea.
-At a time when environmental consciousness was in its infancy, Blackhead was conveniently off the beaten track, few would see the activity and even fewer would care.
-To my disgust, this practice continued for many years and appeared to be sanctioned by the quarry owner of the time.
+Large piles were often The tunnel survives today and still allows access to the heaped up on the ocean side of the headland and burnt beach, while the views along this entire coast line are off sending surging fingers of orange red flame licking into spectacular.
+Later in 1993, I photographed Tunnel Beach the cool air and billowing black pillars of smoke reaching geology, solid blobs of basalt and act like solid bookends At a time when environmental consciousness was in its holding the crumbling limestone in place and preventing infancy, Blackhead was conveniently off the beaten track, few would see the activity and even fewer would care.
+To my disgust, this practice continued for many years and ap-Historical photographs of the area above the cliffs, show peared to be sanctioned by the quarry owner of the time.